 Honey, you're going to be buying socks for the rest of your life, and I promise you, you'll be buying the same size and color socks/stockings for the rest of your life.
 Smell reality.
 With just one TINY shortcut, you get five enormous clouds bursting with sunshiny benefits, instant AND long-term benefits.
-Watch and learn what you already know, genius, and are still too profoundly stupid to practice.
+Watch and learn what you already know, Genius, and are still too profoundly stupid to practice.
 More important than you "following" instructions of the Shortcuts Way of Living is for you to develop your own sense of, your own formation and understanding of the the Shortcuts Way of Living that's already within you.
 Simple ideas get bigger when you consciously choose to focus on how you can develop them.
 How many areas of life can YOU apply this to?

 When you go to the store and buy twenty or fifty pairs of identical socks/stockings, you are NOT creating a storage crisis in your life, even if you, residentially, abide in a piano box.
 If you have an apartment or house, you should buy a hundred pair at once.
 You think you're smart?
 When did you last compute AT LEAST the following benefits, in whatever order they appeal most to your personal sense of priority?